-A visit to the D-Day landing beaches in Normandy can be emotional experiences.
+Beaches & pastoral countryside with a powerful memory.
+A visit to the D-Day landing beaches in Normandy can be an emotional experience.
 As you look across the expanse of sand you envision the 24,000 Allied soldiers who invaded France on June 6, 1944 and started the beginning of the end of World War II.

 It's amazing how close the battlefields of Normandy and the D-Day beaches are to Paris, yet it took the Allied troops another two months, two weeks, and five days after they had landed to liberate the city.